-Next start date
+Next start date:

 The essence of fundraising is identifying people whose values align with your mission or organization and establishing lasting relationships with them.
 Success in this continually evolving field requires the right combination of key skills and proven strategies and tactics.

-In our four-course certificate program, you’ll learn to use both traditional and emerging fundraising and relationship-building techniques in ways that produce results.
+In this certificate program, you’ll learn to use both traditional and emerging fundraising and relationship-building techniques in ways that produce results.
 We’ll delve into who gives and what motivates giving, and examine the latest research, best practices and ethical standards from experts in the development profession.
 Acquire the knowledge, experience and connections to become a dynamic fundraiser.

 Fundraising professionals as well as those interested in entering the field.

-To enroll in this program, international students must have a visa that permits study in the United States.
+International students are welcome to apply to an online offering of this program, which doesn’t require a visa.
+To enroll in a classroom offering, you must have a visa that permits study in the United States.
 This program does not enable students to obtain or maintain F-1 visa status.
 For more information, see Admission Requirements for International Students.

-You earn the certificate by regularly attending class and successfully completing all required courses.
-For more information, see Completing Your Program.
+You earn the certificate by adhering to the program's attendance policy and successfully completing all required courses.
+For more information, see Earning the Certificate.